kumo-ai/kumo-rfm/README.md

-# KumoRFM: A foundation model for machine learning
+# KumoRFM: A foundation model for business data

 ## How you can use this repo
 This repository is for tracking issues, feature requests, and feedback for KumoRFM.